joanvelro/DummyPythonProject/README.md

-# Dummy project - Crimes
+# Dummy project - Boston Crimes
-## Predictive modelling

-* Detect the relationship between the crimes and the different features and characteristics availables
+* Detect the Locations and times when is more likely to find a crime in the city of Boston (Massachusetts, USA)

 ```